konako0413/illusionProject/README.md

 Version 1 can be found by opening the Heart Flower file.
 Version 2 can be found by opening the Heart Spiral file.

+## 💻 How to Run
+1. Open the `index.html` file in your browser.
+2. Make sure you have p5.js library included.
+`sketch.js`

+## 🖥️ Output
+The output of the code will display a spiral illusion with a unique effect.

 ## 🔧 Environment Setup
 - Browser: Google Chrome, Firefox, etc.
 - Library: p5.js (https://p5js.org/)